DHTMLX/gantt-docs/data/desktop/working_calendars.md

 };
 ~~~

-The "user" object in the above example includes a set of *key:value* pairs, where key is the number of the user and value corresponds to the
+The "user" object includes a set of *key:value* pairs, where key is the number of the user and value corresponds to the
 id of the calendars we have specified at the previous step.

-- to bind calendars with users, specify the **user** attribute in each task config object.
+- specify the **user** attribute in each task config object.
-As a value of this attribute use the key of the calendar from the "user" object defined in the **resource_calendars** configu option:
+As a value of this attribute, use the key of the calendar from the "user" object defined in the **resource_calendars** configuration option:

 ~~~js
 {"id":3, user:"2", "text":"Task #2", "start_date":"11-04-2013",